ocular-data/copy-passed-go/README.md

 - [x] use command to paste
 - [x] copy globally from local clipboard
 - [x] save to local clipboard on global copy
+- [ ] select in history what to paste
+- [ ] access groups clipboard

 ---